solenya-group/solenya/README.md

 ## Keep your component state small

 As a general rule, don't gratuitously use component state, and instead try to use pure functions where you can.
 In particular, avoid storing UI styles in component state - instead pass styles from a parent view down to child views.
-If you must store a UI style in a component, you'll probably want to decorate it with `@Exclude` to avoid serialization.
+If you must store a UI style in a component, you'll probably want to decorate it with `@transient` to avoid serialization.

 Serialization, deserialization, and local storage are surpisingly fast.
 However, efficiency is still important.
 Avoid properties with large immutable objects, and instead indirectly reference them with a key.
 For example, instead of directly storing a localisation table of French data on your component, you'd merely store the string "fr", and return the localisation table based on that key.
 Minimize the state on your components to that which you need to respond to user actions; keep it as close to a state machine as possible.